 Reduction of the working day for family reasons

-- Moving house, one day.
+- Moving in Spain, one day.

 This refers to time off work without pay that must be requested by the worker and may be granted at the discretion of the employer but must always be set in an individual or collective agreement.
 Periods of unpaid leave are not regulated by law.